 A few years ago, I owned a house a few blocks away from the West Haven beach.
 One day, I decided to find an authentic clear broth clam chowder at one of the restaurants on the West Haven beach.
-First stop (restaurant unnamed) was a disaster - I threw the chowder away because it tasted awful and there were (count them) - 3 clams and 5 pieces of potato.
+First stop (restaurant unnamed) was a disaster—I threw the chowder away because it tasted awful and there were (count them)—three clams and five pieces of potato.

 Next stop a few blocks away—Stowe's Seafood.
 From the street, Stowe's looks more like a fishmarket than an eatery.
 But there were several people eating outside on picnic tables.
 I walked into Stowe's, stared at the marine paraphernalia on the walls, and bought my Rhode Island chowder and a lobster roll.